Thinkofname/steven-go/CONTRIBUTING.md

 * Logs/Crash logs should be wrapped in \`\`\` to keep it readable.
 * In the case the log is too large use https://gist.github.com
-* The title of the issue should clearly state the issue and the package (if known) that the issue occurs in e.g. `steven: missing model for red flowers`
+* The title of the issue should clearly state the issue and the package (if known) that the issue occurs in e.g. `phteven: missing model for red flowers`
 * Please include details about your operating system and graphics card in the issue to help with tracking down issues